dennyjj/scriptable/REAME.md

 ### Getting Started

-Install Scriptable on your iPhone
+1. Install Scriptable on your iPhone
-Add script
+2. Add script
-Paste the script from .mjs files
+3. Paste the code from .mjs files
-Run the script and there should be notification from the app Feel free to modify the scripts
+4. Run the script and there should be notification from the app

-(Optional)
+5. Feel free to modify the scripts

-(Trigger Shortcuts to call the scripts)
+#### (Optional) Trigger Shortcuts to call the scripts

-Open Shortcuts
+1. Open Shortcuts
-Set up the trigger, such as run the script when you leave certain places Select Scriptable and then the script
+2. Set up the trigger, such as run the script when you leave certain places
-TODO
+3. Select Scriptable and then the script